 OS X 10.6.6 or Later, 64-bit processor

-Simple two steps single view user interface:
+Simple four steps single view user interface:

 #1.
-Add source images into list.
+Add source image file/folder into list for resizing.

 - Super fast.

 - Supports most popular image formats.

 - Option to preserve source image metadata dictionaries like Exif, RAW, GPS etc, into destination image.

 - Easy user interface with toolbar buttons and menu shortcuts.